whitneyxlachelle/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+Implicit binding ---'This' is what's left of the period when the function is called.
+New binding --- The 'new' keyword creates a new object, and 'this' points to it.
+Explicit binding ---'Call' and 'Apply' can be used to invoke a function with a value for 'this'.
+And 'bind' is used to create a new function that’s bound to a 'this' value
+A global object is an object that exists in the global scope

 5. Why do we need super() in an extended class?

  We need super to pass any new attributes back up to the constructor of the parent object.